Written by Peter Daoust

-Tidy rows and rows of attractive one floor condos with front porches – an “adult retirement lifestyle community”, nestled near the waters of Lake Erie.
+Tidy rows and rows of attractive one floor condos with front porches and rear areas of greenery, an “adult retirement lifestyle community” with a comfortable feel, nestled near the waters of Lake Erie.

 1- “The distinguishable variations in the physical features of the Lake Erie shoreline, from picturesque rolling hills and shoreline cliffs, to traditional sandy beaches, set the local landscape apart from alternative Ontario waterfront destinations”

 2-The market for lifestyle communities along the Provinces’ shoreline and lakes has grown tremendously in the last five to ten years.
 This is evident in the success of such developments as Loka Bay (Thornbury), Meneset on The Lake (Goderich), Grand Cove (Grand Bend), Sandy Cove Acres (Innisfill), The Village of Keeper’s Cove (Georgian Bay) and Wellington on The Lake (Prince Edward County).
 This is also evident in the growing success of The Villages of Long Point Bay in Port Rowan.
 At the same time, opportunities for new home development are becoming rarer due to servicing and policy restrictions.